-Additional supporting information may be found in the online version of this article:
+Additional supporting information may be found in the online version of this paper.

-Section S1.
-Three case study examples of SPN1 and TBM GHI, DHI and DNI diurnal cycle comparison for Palaiseau together with TSI images for these days.
-One figure illustrates each case: Fig. S1: a cloudless day with large aureole energy due to important aerosol load (AOD at 500 nm of 0.2 in the morning and increasing to 0.3 in the afternoon).
+Section S1: Three case study examples of SPN1 and TBM; GHI, DHI and DNI diurnal cycle comparison for Palaiseau together with TSI images for these days.
+One figure illustrates each case.
+Fig. S1: A cloudless day with large aureole energy due to important aerosol load (AOD at 500 nm of 0.2 in the morning and increasing to 0.3 in the afternoon).
 This is a good example of the azimuth effect seen in Fig. 8.
-Figure S2: the same effect (but larger) is seen in this case caused by the presence of bright clouds around the sun.
-Figure S3: day with mainly broken clouds passing (and cirrus appearing at the end of the afternoon) that lead to moments with almost cloudless, sky heterogeneous radiance and nearly overcast conditions.
-Consequently, quite diverse DHI SPN1-TBM difference values are found, from -50 to +50 W m $^{-2}$.

-Section S2.
-Polar plots for GHI and DNI SPN1-TBM.
-Figures S4 and S5: same as Fig. 10 but for GHI and DNI SPN1-TBM differences.
+Figure S2: The same effect (but larger) is seen in this case caused by the presence of bright clouds around the sun.
+Figure S3: Day with mainly broken clouds passing (and cirrus appearing at the end of the afternoon) that lead to moments with almost cloudless, sky heterogeneous radiance and nearly overcast conditions.
+Consequently, quite diverse DHI SPN1-TBM difference values are found, from -50 to +50 W m-2.
+Section S2: Polar plots for GHI and DNI SPN1 - TBM.
+Figures S4 and S5: Same as Fig. 10 but for GHI and DNI SPN1 - TBM differences.

-Section S3.
-Description of other factors affecting SPN1 measurement accuracy: thermal effects (S1.1), electrical effects (S1.2), time response (S1.3) and Soiling, rain, frost, snow (S1.4).
+Section S3: Description of other factors affecting SPN1 measurement accuracy: Thermal effects (Sect.
+S3.1), electrical effects (Sect.
+S3.2), time response (Sect S3.3) and soiling, rain, frost, snow (Sect.
+S3.4).
 Figure S6 shows illustrations of these effects.

-Section S4.
-Detailed description of SPN1 standard firmware calculations.
+Section S4: Detailed description of SPN1 standard firmware calculations.